 The major goal of a project is to satisfy the needs of all stakeholders involved in the project.
-Freeman (1984) defined stakeholders as "any group or individual who is affected by or can affect the achievement of an organization's objective" (p.
-4).
-A project's stakeholders are individuals or organizations that may have either a positive or negative impact on the project.
+Freeman (1984: 4) defined stakeholders as "any group or individual who is affected by or can affect the achievement of an organisation's objective".
+A project's stakeholders are individuals or organisations that may have either a positive or negative impact on the project.
 The successful engagement and effective participations of stakeholders throughout a project's life cycle are critical to its success.

-Co-creation in projects encourages proactive engagement of a project's stakeholders in different phases of the project's life cycle, contributing to its success (Gajic, Fajsi, Jovanovic, Moraca, and Lalic, 2014).
-Co-creation occurs through effective and consistent interactions between the project manager, project team and all possible stakeholders (Smyth, Lecoeuvre, and Vaesken, 2018).
-Cohen et al., (2016) added that value co-creation in a project environment is a collaborative design process of engaging project stakeholders throughout the project's life cycle.
-The concept of value co-creation has been widely researched on across literature in the fields of management and marketing (e.g. Payne et al., 2008; Maglio and Spohrer, 2008; Edvardsson et al., 2011).
+Co-creation in projects encourages proactive engagement of a project's stakeholders in different phases of the project's life cycle, contributing to its success (Gajic et al., 2014).
+Co-creation occurs through effective and consistent interactions between the project manager, project team and all possible stakeholders (Smyth, Lecoeuvre and Vaesken, 2018).
+Cohen, Rozenes and Horowitz (2017) added that value co-creation in a project environment is a collaborative design process of engaging project stakeholders throughout the project's life cycle.
+The concept of value co-creation has been widely researched on across literature in the fields of management and marketing (e.g., Payne, Storbacka and Frow, 2008; Spohrer and Maglio, 2008; Edvardsson, Tronvoll and Gruber, 2011).
 Wei and Lam (2014) indicated that stakeholders must be involved throughout the project's life cycle to facilitate its success and ensure stakeholder's satisfaction.

-In the project management context, the value co-creation approach is a new way of managing the project itself, its team, customers, sponsors, and all possible stakeholders (Cohen, Rozenes, and Horowitz, 2017).
-Value is a concept that is often understood in vague terms and is sometimes used interchangeably with words such as benefit, outcome, and worth, in project management research (Schryen, 2013; Zwikael and Smyrk, 2012).
-To understand value co-creation in construction projects, Fuentes and Smyth, (2016) and Haddadi et al., (2016) provided a framework that enables a project to move the focus of enablers from the project's perspective to a more prolonged perspective.
+In the project management context, the value co-creation approach is a new way of managing the project itself, its team, customers, sponsors and all possible stakeholders (Cohen, Rozenes and Horowitz, 2017).
+Value is a concept that is often understood in vague terms and is sometimes used interchangeably with words such as benefit, outcome and worth, in project management research (Schryen, 2013; Zwikael and Smyrk, 2012).
+To understand value co-creation in construction projects, Fuentes and Smyth (2016a) and Haddadi, Johansen and Andersen (2016) provided a framework that enables a project to move the focus of enablers from the project's perspective to a more prolonged perspective.

-Alhava and Kiviniemi's (2015) investigation of an intensive big room process for co-creating value in legacy construction projects, revealed that service logic and value co-creation are unique strategies in a standard contract-based environment.
+Alhava, Laine and Kiviniemi's (2015) investigation of an intensive big room process for co-creating value in legacy construction projects, revealed that service logic and value co-creation are unique strategies in a standard contract-based environment.
 They provide significant benefits to companies that are able to adopt these concepts into their business models.
-Similarly, Smyth and Vaesken's (2018) qualitative study on the co-creation of value in projects showed that decision-making extends beyond the time-cost-quality/scope dimensions.
-Studies on the use of co-creation in construction projects attest that "the quality and quantity of value co-creation in project management are determined by the relationships, interactions and collaborations between the stakeholders and the construction firm" (Liu et al., 2014).
+Similarly, Smyth, Lecoeuvre and Vaesken's (2018) qualitative study on the co-creation of value in projects showed that decision-making extends beyond the time-cost-quality/scope dimensions.
+Studies on the use of co-creation in construction projects attest that "the quality and quantity of value co-creation in project management are determined by the relationships, interactions and collaborations between the stakeholders and the construction firm" (Liu, Fellows and Chan, 2014).